Ehlers-Danlos Syndrome

 What are the Ehlers-Danlos syndromes?

-The Ehlers Danlos syndromes (EDS) are a group of conditions usually (although not always) inherited from your parents.
-People with EDS have a problem with the formation and structure of connective tissue in the body.
+The Ehlers Danlos syndromes (EDS) are a group of conditions which are usually (although not always) inherited from parents.
+EDS affects connective tissue - people with EDS have a problem with the formation and structure of connective tissue in the body.
 Connective tissue is a particularly important component of skin, muscles and ligaments, blood vessels and heart valves.

-Whilst the symptoms of EDS may be mild and undiagnosed, for some people with EDS, symptoms can be severe, life-changing, and even life-threatening.
+Whilst the symptoms of EDS may be mild and undiagnosed, for some people with EDS the symptoms can be severe, life-changing and even life-threatening.

 Ehlers-Danlos syndrome or syndromes?

 Until fairly recently, the name 'Ehlers-Danlos syndrome' was used to describe all forms of the condition.
-However, there are many different types of EDS and so it was felt that this was not one syndrome, but many.
-EDS is now therefore called 'the Ehlers-Danlos syndromes'.
+However, there are many different types of EDS and EDS is now therefore called 'the Ehlers-Danlos syndromes'.

 How common are the Ehlers-Danlos syndromes?